 Retire in Lake Lure, North Carolina?

-Overview: The resort town of Lake Lure is located in western North Carolina's beautiful Blue Ridge Mountains and is nestled around 718-acre Lake Lure, a popular water recreation area.
+The beautiful resort town of Lake Lure is located in western North Carolina's beautiful Blue Ridge Mountains and is nestled around sparkling 718-acre Lake Lure, a popular water recreation area.
 With a mature demographic, this rural oasis has been a favorite retirement spot for years.

 Most homes sit in the woods and come in a variety of styles, although many feature cabin or chalet architecture.

 Cost of Living: 10% above the national average

 Median Home Price: $475,000 See This Secluded Lake Lure Home for Sale for $300,000